nxskok/pasias/docs/10-analysis-of-variance.md

 ## 	Pearson's Chi-squared test
 ##
 ## data:  tab3
-## X-squared = 13.95, df = 3, p-value =
+## X-squared = 13.95, df = 3, p-value = 0.002974
-## 0.002974
 ```

 which is exactly what `smmr` does, so the answer is
 identical.
-\marginnote{The computer scientists among you will note that I  should not use equals or not-equals to compare a decimal  floating-point number, since decimal numbers are not represented exactly in the computer.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The computer scientists among you will note that I  should not use equals or not-equals to compare a decimal  floating-point number, since decimal numbers are not represented exactly in the computer.
 R, however, is ahead of us here, since when you try to do food not equal to 4.7, it tests whether food is more than a small distance away from 4.7, which is the right way to do it.
 In R, therefore, code like my *food !=  4.7* does exactly what I want, but in something like C, it *does not*, and you have to be more careful: *abs(food-4.7)>1e-8*, or something like that.
-The small number *1e-8* is typically equal to **machine epsilon**, the smallest number on a computer that is distinguishable from zero.}
+The small number *1e-8* is typically equal to **machine epsilon**, the smallest number on a computer that is distinguishable from zero.</span>
 How would an ANOVA come out here?
 My guess is, very similarly: